MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 	Meine Mutter geht ins Kaufhaus - my mother is going to the department store

 Das Hemd - the shirt
-Das Kleid - the dress
+Das Kleid - the dress (die in plural, ein)
 Das Sakko - the Jacket
 Such (e/ t / st / en) - am looking for (3 words, include the word For)
 	Was suchen Sie